sveetch/cookiecutter-sveetch-djangoapp/README.rst

     Package cover some basic features:

-    * Object inheritance;
+    * Basic generic views usage;
-    * Python logging usage;
+    * Testing models, factories and views;
-    * Testing core, command line and logging;
+    * pyquery usage for tests on HTML contents;

-TODO: About first project install
+About first project install and model migrations
     Created project have models but no migrations.
 This is to avoid creating migration for models you will surely change or remove.